IN THIS ARTICLE

 Physics materials define the physical properties of PhysX colliders.

 To create a physics material

 Choose Asset Editor from the Tools menu.

-In the Asset Editor, choose New, Physics Material from the File menu to create a new physics material library.
+In the Asset Editor, choose New, PhysX Material from the File menu.

-Choose Save As from the File menu in the Asset Editor to save the library and physics material.
+Choose Save As from the File menu in the Asset Editor to save the physics material.

 Physics materials can be assigned to entire PhysX colliders, or on a per-face basis if the PhysX mesh is a triangle mesh.

-For more information on creating PhysX mesh assets, see FBX Settings PhysX export .
+For more information on creating PhysX mesh assets, see FBX Settings PhysX tab.

 In the example below, the PhysX mesh asset was authored with six materials in the content creation application: Yellow, Red, Blue, Teal, Green and Orange.
 In FBX Settings, under PhysX tab, a physics material can be assigned to each material.

 In PhysX Component, when Physics Materials from Asset property is disabled, a physics material can be manually assigned to each material.
 When Physics Materials from Asset property is enabled the physics materials assigned in FBX Settings will be used automatically.